nateginck/NFL-2008-Season-Analysis/README.md

 This project gives a full analytical breakdown of the 2008 NFL season.

 ## Contents
-- **NBA 2015-2016 Season Analysis.pdf** – A detailed write-up of the results, including simulation outcomes, plots, and analysis.
+- **Analysis of the 2008 NFL Season.pdf** – A detailed presentation of my findings, covering a broad range of sports analytics tools including QBR , home field advantage, Pythagorean Win Percentage, Bradley-Terry Ratings, and a Monte Carlo season simulation.
-- **Code & Datasets** – All scripts and data used for the simulation are included in this repository.
+- **Code & Datasets** – R Markdown file and data used for the analysis are included in this repository.

 ## Overview
-By leveraging Elo ratings, this analysis simulates the 2015-2016 NBA season to explore potential outcomes and compare them with actual results.
+By using a variety of metrics, this presentation compares the expected performance of teams to their actual performance, providing insight on the biggest overachiever and underachiever.
+Additionally, distribution of QBR and scoring distributions are discussed.